S&M (song): Reception and ban

 The music video was generally well received.
 A journalist for The Huffington Post wrote, "Rihanna is perfectly good at being bad – and this video proves it", while a reviewer for OK! called the video "red-hot, kinky and totally tongue-in-cheek".
 Willa Paskin of New York similarly described it as a "goofy" take on the S&M-themed music videos typical of Madonna and Lady Gaga, while Matthew Perpetua of Rolling Stone described the video as a "visual onslaught of candy-colored kinkiness" that viewers would enjoy despite its bright colors and sexually suggestive activities.
 Brad Wete of Entertainment Weekly stated that Rihanna delivered the risque video he was expecting based on the song's lyrical content, and Jason Lipshutz of Billboard praised the video's "exquisite set pieces that offer a twisted take on hardcore sexuality".

 The video was immediately banned in eleven countries due to its overtly sexual content.
 It was flagged and age-restricted on YouTube for having mature content, although this restriction has since been lifted.
+On May 2, 2011, the French Superior Audiovisual Council, after received several complaints from viewers since months about the broadcasting of the video during the day due to its content, banned the music video from broadcasting before 10 p.m. alongside with Tonight (I'm Lovin' You) by Enrique Iglesias on all music channels and then was only broadcast the night without warning or with warning Not advised to kids under 10 years old (in French: déconseillé aux moins de 10 ans) or Not advised to kids under 12 years old (déconseillé aux moins de 12 ans) (depending on the channels) because of many sexual and sadomasochistic scenes.

 Rihanna responded to the news via Twitter, writing, "They watched 'Umbrella' ...
 I was full nude".
 An unrestricted version of the video was later uploaded to Rihanna's official website.
 Melina Matsoukas responded to the news in an interview with MTV News, stating: "When I go out to make something, I kind of go out with the intention to get it banned – [well] not to get it banned ... but to make something provocative ... it's making an effect and people are having a dialogue about it, so, to me, that's successful."